 - Enhance your ability to find information, think critically and solve problems.

 - Broaden your perspective of cultures within the U.S. and globally.

 - Explore interests outside your major.

-To lead a satisfying life and enjoy a satisfying career you will discover that it takes not only special skills in applications such as Accounting, Finance, Marketing and Management, but a wide range of interdisciplinary and intellectual skills that come from General Education courses.
-Northwood University's General Education curriculum is much more than just classes you are required to complete but valuable information you will use in your degree program.
-Thereby, providing you with the knowledge and skills necessary to excel as a business professional and leader.
+To lead a satisfying life and enjoy a satisfying career, you will discover that it takes not only special skills in applications such as accounting, finance, marketing and management, but a wide range of interdisciplinary and intellectual skills that come from General Education courses.
+Northwood University’s General Education curriculum is much more than just classes you are required to complete, but valuable information you will use in your degree program.
+Through these courses, you will gain the knowledge and skills necessary to excel as a business professional and leader.